 It is when Danny looks at the number 237 that the girls glance through his mind, just as they had appeared when he was in the game room and playing darts, facing the 732 (237 in reverse) on the dart board.

 191 MCU Danny.
 (42:45) Return to Danny looking up at the door.
 As Danny climbs back onto to his Big Wheel, he keeps glancing back at Room 237 over his left shoulder, which keeps our attention on Danny and his focus on the left.
-When he isn't glancing back to the left he keeps his head down, looking to the floor, such as observed in the image below of him passing the still open door.
+When he isn't glancing back to the left he keeps his head down, looking to the floor, such as observed in the image below of him passing the still open door on the right.

 It is only when Danny is back around the elevators that he lifts his head and keeps it up as he cycles, just as his head had been up as he rode all around the floor before approaching Room 237.